Industry Analysis & Industry Trends

 There are two main types of coal: brown coal (also known as lignite) and black coal (bituminous, subbituminous and anthracite coals).
 Black coal can be further broken down into thermal coal and metallurgical coal.
 Coal is categorized based on its content of carbon (i.e. energy) and moisture, which determine its value.

 Thermal coal is used to produce electricity.
 Thermal coal generally contains less carbon than metallurgical coal, making it unsuitable for making steel; instead, it has a relatively high energy content.
 Over 56.0% of the coal mined in Canada is thermal coal.
-This large share has been volatile during the past five years... purchase to read more
+This large share has been volatile during the past five years.
+Consumption of thermal coal by the downstream electric power generators has declined due to environmental concerns... purchase to read more